cognitivesleep/cognitivesleep.github.io/README.md

 ## Our Predictions:

-We hope that these tracks are linked by now with your previously confronted issues and, as such, should allow you to go through an efficient memory reactivation process for obtaining improved next-day problem solving abilities.
+We hope that through memory reactivation during sleep, you are able to restructure your conception of a "puzzle" or problem, considering that sleep can be beneficial both for producing enduring memories and for altering stored information as well (Lewis et al., 2018).
+We predict that these tracks are linked by now with your previously confronted issues and, as such, should allow you to go through an efficient memory reactivation process for obtaining improved next-day problem solving abilities.
-Our experiment is based on citizen science fundamentals, whereby we encourage public participation and collaboration in our research, and the information gathered is then utilized for further increasing the current scientific knowledge available.

 ### Bonus: